openintegrationhub/openintegrationhub/CONTRIBUTING.md

 ## Pull Requests

 We are a community driven project.
-In order to make collaboration easy and pleasent for everyone, please mind some general prciniples when contributing:
+In order to make collaboration easy and pleasant for everyone, please mind some general prciniples when contributing:

 1. Generalize your code.
 What anyone uses the framework for, is up to them.
 Avoid pushing your own tooling, configurations and customizations.
 They may work for you, but not for others.
 2. Make it easy for others to understand.
 Break your contributions in small pieces, document the code and describe what you were trying to achive.
 3. Test your code before contributing.
 And let us know what you tested it with - where do you run your instance, framework or service versions, notable individual changes in your setup.
+4. Follow the process on GitHub.
+Use the templates and pass all automated checks.